 Lean project management applies the build-measure-learn cycle, where analysis plays a key role.
 This is why every manager needs to be aware of the Lean metrics to track and consistently gather data of the KPIs.
 Being able to compare results with previous periods is valuable knowledge and could play a crucial role on a strategic level.

 The throughput histogram is easy to understand and simple to present to stakeholders.
-With the help of the filters, you can visualize precisely what you wish to examine and be very specific when monitoring, tracking and sharing it.
-To get the full picture of your process, monitor throughput histograms, along with cycle time histograms and throughput run charts.
+With the help of the filters, you can visualize precisely what you wish to examine and be very specific when monitoring, tracking, and sharing it.
+To get the full picture of your process, monitor throughput project histograms, along with cycle time histograms and throughput run charts.